There’s no shortage of unscrupulous people willing to do whatever it takes to get access to your cash. A bit of knowledge and caution goes a long way.

 - 📺 ‘Who makes these scam popups?’ by Jim Browning (20 mins)

 - 📺 ‘Inside a Tax Scam’ by Jim Browning (20 mins)

 - 🔖 https://www.aarp.org/money/scams-fraud/info-2021/international-tech-support-scam-exposed.html a thorough and interesting article for a lay audience, from an American over-50s organisation

 - 🔖 https://www.comparitech.com/blog/information-security/tech-support-scams/ a good overview on how these scams work if you want some technical detail

 Advance fee fraud

-These scams work by first offering you something really big, such as an inheritance, a job offer, or even just a property to rent at a great price.
+These scams work by first offering you something really big, such as an inheritance, a job offer, or even just a great price on something you want to buy (or that they’re offering to buy off you).
 This may be done briefly, in a single email or message, or the scammer may spend hours talking to you and gaining your trust.
-Once they have convinced you that the opportunity is legit, they will ask for some sort of small upfront payment from you – an admin fee, processing fee, holding fee, or similar.
+Once they have convinced you that the opportunity is legit, they will ask for some sort of small upfront payment from you – an admin fee, processing fee, holding fee, delivery fee, or similar.